 How does the Dubai VAT Refund work?

-- Validate your purchase at the airport (or port) before departure and collect your VAT refund
+2. Validate your purchase at the airport or port before your departure and collect your VAT refund.

 Requirements for the UAE VAT Refund

-You can apply for a UAE VAT Refund only for goods that are intended for consumption outside the UAE.
-You cannot claim a UAE VAT Refund for services or goods you have consumed (even partially) in the UAE, such as restaurants, food, hotels, and medical bills (medical bills in the UAE can be very expensive, I recommend you to read my post about travel insurance).
+To apply for a UAE VAT Refund, you can only do so for goods that are intended for consumption outside the UAE.
+It’s important to note that you cannot claim a UAE VAT Refund for services or goods that have been consumed, even partially, within the UAE.
+This includes expenses related to restaurants, food, hotels, and medical bills.
+It’s worth mentioning that medical bills in the UAE can be quite expensive, so I highly recommend reading my post on Dubai Travel Insurance for further information.

 You must also comply with these conditions: